diem-project/dmNewsCenterPlugin/README.markdown

 - Article and Newsletter is many-to-many related
 - Category and Newsletter is many-to-many related
 - Subscriber and Newsletter is many-to-many related
-- Article has DmBlameable behaviour
+- Article has DmBlameable and DmGallery behaviour in favor of Author and Image relation

 ## TODOS
 - Article archive
+- Configurable DmTaggable behaviour for Articles
+- Configurable NestedSet behaviour for Categories

 ## Templates
 There are 2 mail templates used in this plugin: